TechGrounds-Cloud8/cloud8-sasudi90/08_Project/V1.1/Documentation/README.md

 # Edit website content

-When the website needs to be updated the `demo.zip` can be overwritten in the `postdeploymentscripts` directory.
+When the website needs to be updated the `web_content.zip` can be overwritten in the `postdeploymentscripts` directory.
 Just replace this ZIP file without adjusting the name.

+# Edit or add IP adress of administrator

+Edit or add the IP adress of the administrator in the console at the Sceurity Groups and the NACL's.
+- Go to the AWS console --> EC2 Instances --> Security Groups --> Inbound rules --> Edit inbound rules
+- Go to the AWS console --> VPC --> Network ACL's --> Inbound rules --> Edit inbound rules
+- You can edit the existing rule or add an other IP adress

 # Clean up
 After testing destroy the stack by using: